galaxyproject/gxadmin/docs/README.meta.md

 	- "explainquery" is added as an alternative to csv/tsv/etc queries, which does an "EXPLAIN ANALYZE" of the current SQL
 	- "explainjsonquery" added for use with http://tatiyants.com/pev/
+	- Function to fail a specific job ID
 - Fixed:
 	- Escaped commas in influx outputs, switched to tabs to further prevent comma issues.